Why and How You Should Avoid Plastic (for Your Health)

 Tell all of your friends!
 The more people who know about how toxic plastic is and how to avoid it, the better.

-kathleen is a queer, vegan, witchy feminist who loves talking about the environment, raising awareness of the importance of self-care, and discussing positive and non-hierarchical forms of activism.
-As a proud literary nerd who studied English and French at UCLA, she enjoys reading everything from Oscar Wilde to J.K.
-Rowling and Judith Butler to adrienne maree brown.
+kathleen is a queer, vegan, witchy feminist who loves talking about the environment, raising awareness of the importance of self-care, and practicing positive and non-hierarchical forms of activism.
+Her work - both in the library and on the streets - centers marginalized folx, primarily focusing on food justice and prison abolitionism.
+As a proud literary nerd who studied English and French at UCLA, she enjoys reading everything from Oscar Wilde to Octavia Butler and Jack Halberstam to adrienne maree brown.